k-bastian/cse15l-lab-reports/lab-report-3-week-5.md

 ### `grep -c`
 This command is used to output the count of how many times the search term is found in the given file or directory.
+This command is useful if the user is interested in determining how many times a string appears in a file or directory, rather than what lines they appear in.

 Example 1

+In this example, the string "million" is searched within the Redacted_Study.txt file and the number of occurrences within the file is outputted.
 ```
 $ grep -c million technical/government/Post_Rate_Comm/Redacted_Study.txt